ynovytskyy/ynovytskyy.github.io/_posts/2018-07-04-one-tinc-to-rule-them-all.md

 #and just to start tinc just this time without restarting the server:
 sudo tincd -n middle-earth
 ```
-On `hobbiton` which is Ubuntu 18 it's much simpler out of the box:
+On `hobbiton` which is Ubuntu 18 it's much cleaner out of the box:
 ```bash
 sudo systemctl enable tinc@middle-earth sudo systemctl start tinc@middle-earth